 What Damages Are Recoverable in a Personal Injury Claim?

 In a civil claim (by settlement, lawsuit or demand letter) for personal injury, you may be able to collect financial compensation or “damages” from the party at fault.
 There are limiting factors under Louisiana Law.
-These are factors to consider before deciding what your case in Baton Rouge or elsewhere in Louisiana may be worth.
+These are factors to consider before deciding what your Baton Rouge personal injury case may be worth.
 These limiting factors of damages in a personal injury claim can include:

 - Medical malpractice: Louisiana Law specifies certain caps and limitations;